IBMSpectrumComputing/spectrum-schematics-cluster/README.md

 The packages can be provided by combination of below:
 - uri_package_installer (required, the url that is publicly available, an example is the url when you request evaluation on developerworks)
-- uri_package_additional (optinoal for cws, required for symphony developer edition, required for lsf. the url that is publicly available, an example is the url when you request evaluation on developerworks point to symphony developer edition or lsf arch linux2.6-glibc2.3-x86_64)
+- uri_package_additional (optional for cws, required for symphony development host, required for lsf. the url that is publicly available, an example is the url when you request evaluation pointing to symphony developer edition or lsf arch linux2.6-glibc2.3-x86_64)
-- uri_package_additonal2 (optional for cws and symhony, required for lsf. the url that is publicly available, an example is the url when you request evaluation on developerworks point to lsf arch lnx310-lib217-x86_64)
+- uri_package_additonal2 (optional for cws and symhony, required for lsf to support ubuntu1604. the url that is publicly available, an example is the url when you request evaluation pointing to lsf arch lnx310-lib217-x86_64)

 ## Release Information